 In the first instance, the Business Support team will liaise with the business and the contractor to resolve matters.
 Further information on our complaints handling process is available.

 The Victorian Small Business Commissioner (VSBC) can provide an independent mediation service if a business is not satisfied with the level of support provided by the appointed contractor or RPV.
 The VSBC will, where appropriate, facilitate dispute resolution between the business and the appointed contractor and / or RPV.

 We are committed to keeping businesses and the community informed about Metro Tunnel works and impacts.
 Our construction contractors will notify businesses in advance of construction work and aim to minimise disruption wherever possible.
 This includes:

 The Metro Tunnel Project will create significant longterm opportunities for businesses and communities across Melbourne and Victoria.

 It will change the way people move around Melbourne with ‘turn up and go’ rail services and improved access to key business precincts, retail and hospitality destinations, event venues and tourist attractions.

-It will also enable businesses to reach new customers and markets, develop new products and services and benefit from the greater connectivity that a metro-style rail network will deliver.
+It will also enable businesses to reach new customers and markets, develop new products and services and benefit from the greater connectivity of a metro-style rail network.